 Carlos Torres, Executive Director

 Carlos Torres is the Executive Director of the Pittsburgh Commission on Human Relations.
 He brings over 10 years of professional experience working in the nonprofit sector, particularly in the area of public health, working with marginalized individuals and communities.
 His expertise includes: advocacy, education, program design, implementation and evaluation.
 He currently serves as the Secretary for the National Latino AIDS Action Network.
-Carlos holds a Master in Public Administration from the University of Arizona.
+Carlos holds a Masters degree in Public Administration from the University of Arizona.

 Sheron D. Clark, Commission Representative